hungwon/final_proj/README.md

 ### Hungwon Choi - hun3359@berkeley.edu / hungwon   - Frontend / desgin
 ### Miranda Zhang - mirzha@berkeley.edu / mirandazhang10 - Frontend /design
 ### Nicolas (Nico) Vega - nvegab99@berkeley.edu
-### Nithurhan Carthikeyan - nithurhan@berkeley.edu / NC25, Nithurhan25  - Frontend
+### Nithurhan Carthikeyan - nithurhan@berkeley.edu / NC25, Nithurhan25  - Backend /

 # Main Idea:
 We will randomly output a picture of one of the foods, and there will be a regenerate button to output a new picture